 We attempt to demystify some areas of the FAFSA, and explain some changes aimed at facilitating the process.

 Mistake Number 1: Assuming you won't qualify for grants.

 According to government estimates, an estimated 2 million students who are enrolled in college and would be eligible for a Pell Grant never applied for aid.
-The maximum Pell Grant award for the 2019-20 school year is $6,195--an amount that goes a long way toward paying a tuition bill, and, unlike a loan, a grant doesn't need to be paid back.
+The maximum Pell Grant award for the 2021-22 school year is $6,495--an amount that goes a long way toward paying a tuition bill, and, unlike a loan, a grant doesn't need to be paid back.

 Let that sink in for a moment--2 million students passed up thousands of dollars of free money from the government, and that's only students who were enrolled in college!
 Undoubtedly there were many, many more eligible people who didn't even apply to college, perhaps because they weren't aware this type of funding was available or didn't know how to take advantage of it.

 But it's true that the higher your family's income is, the lower your chances of receiving this type of federal grant.
-According to the College Board, three fourths of Pell Grant recipients (dependent students) came from families with incomes below $40,000 in 2013-14.
+According to the Department of Education, in 2019-20, approximately 66% of all Pell Grant recipients had incomes less than or equal to $30,000.

 But the Pell Grant isn't the only reason to fill out the FAFSA.
-Information submitted on the FAFSA can qualify your child for other types of nonfederal grants--from state governments, private entities, and colleges themselves--that are available to students from higher-income households as well.
-Even some merit-based scholarships offered by colleges and universities require applicants to file the FAFSA.
-Thus, many college planning experts recommend that students from higher-income households also fill out the FAFSA (or, if your college instructs you, the CSS/Financial Aid PROFILE form).
+Information submitted on the FAFSA can qualify students for other types of nonfederal grants--from state governments, private entities, and colleges themselves--that are available to students from higher-income households as well.
+Even some merit-based scholarships offered by colleges and universities require applicants to file the FAFSA or the CSS/Financial Aid PROFILE form.

 Mistake Number 2: Ruling out federal student loans.